elixir-editors/vim-elixir/README.md

 * Copy the files to your `~/.vim` directory.

 * If you use vim-pathogen you can clone this repo into `~/.vim/bundle`

+## Snippets

+If you are looking for snipmate snippets take a look at: [elixir-snippets](https://github.com/carlosgaldino/elixir-snippets)